govfresh/govfresh.github.io/_labs/covid-dashboard.md

 API data pulled from:

 * U.S. Census Bureau
-* Centers for Disease Control
+* Centers for Disease Control and Prevention